IMS-TEAM-1/mower/arduino/SoftwareDesignDescription.md

 ## "serial.ino"

 This file handles all of the serial communication done between the Arduino and the Pi.
-How our own protocol is defined is that firstly, the type of parameter is sent and sometimes some type of either acknowedlgeemnt or payload after a colon.
+The arduino simply sends back either the message followed by an exclamation mark or a question mark, depening on if the Arduino acknoweleged the message or not.
-However, if the Arduino recieves some type of message it does not support, it sends back the message followed by a colon and "nok".
+However, if the Arduino recieves some type of message it does not support, it sends back the message followed by a question mark: "SOMEBADSTRING?".

+This protocol was first developed by sending complete strings, as: "MANUAL:FORWARD".
+However, due to data getting lost in the serial communication, it was changed to send simple characters.

 What the messages the mower can retrieve and understand are:

-1. STANDBY (makes the mower stand still)
+1. "S" (makes the mower stand still)
-2. AUTONOMOUS (makes the mower change to be autonomous)
+2. "A" (makes the mower change to be autonomous)

-3. MANUAL:NONE (makes the mower change to manual state (manual control by Bluetooth) but without any direction (making it stand still))
+3. "0" (makes the mower change to manual state (manual control by Bluetooth) but without any direction (making it stand still))
-4. MANUAL:FORWARD (change to manual (Bluetooth control), and move forward)
+4. "1" (change to manual (Bluetooth control), and move forward)
-5. MANUAL:BACKWARD (change to manual (Bluetooth control), and move backward)
+5. "3" (change to manual (Bluetooth control), and move backward)
-6. MANUAL:LEFT (change to manual (Bluetooth control), and move left)
+6. "4" (change to manual (Bluetooth control), and move left)
-7. MANUAL:RIGHT (change to manual (Bluetooth control), and move right)
+7. "2" (change to manual (Bluetooth control), and move right)

-8. DIAGNOSTIC (makes the mower perform a self-diagnostic)
+8. "D" (makes the mower perform a self-diagnostic)

 Example when successful:

-1. Pi: "AUTONOMOUS"
+1. Pi: "A"
-2. Arduino: "AUTONOMOUS:ack"
+2. Arduino: "A!"

 Example when not successful:

-1. Pi: "AUTONOMOUSS"
+1. Pi: "AS"
-2. Arduino: "AUTONOMOUSS:nok"
+2. Arduino: "AS?"

 Another example of when moving in manual mode:

 Example when successful:

-1. Pi: "MANUAL:FORWARD"
+1. Pi: "1"
-2. Arduino: "FORWARD:ack"
+2. Arduino: "1!"

 Example when not successful:

-1. Pi: "MANUAL:FORWARDD"
+1. Pi: "11"
-2. Arduino: "MANUAL:FORWARDD:nok" - Note: it says ":nok" on the entire message it recieved, which was "MANUAL:FORWARDD".
+2. Arduino: "11??" - Note: it says "?" on the entire message it recieved, which was "11".

 The main 'tick-function' handling the serial communication can be found within the file.